vigil-senpai/node-express-projects/README.md

 # Description

-This is a repository for NodeJS projects that i have done based on YouTube video by John Smilga.
+This is a repository for NodeJS projects that I have done based on a YouTube video by John Smilga.

 Link to the video: https://youtu.be/qwfE7fSVaZM